spencertiberi/manual50/notes/grading.md

 ---

 ##### Correctness
-- "To what extent is your code consistent with our specifications and free of bugs?"
+- "To what extent is your code consistent with our specifications and free of bugs?"<br>
 <img src="correctness5.png" alt="correctness 5" width="600">
   - 4 & 5 are the goal.
   - 2 & 3 are where improvement can be made.
   - 0 & 1 are for when students put minimal effort, just copy distribution code, or the program doesn't compile.
     - `check50` makes these grades harder to get.

 ##### `check50`
 - Command-line tool built into CS50 IDE to run automated checks of students’ code.